 I like smoking pork loin because unlike some tougher cuts of meat, this one doesn’t take all day to smoke, and the pork picks up the smoke flavor fabulously.

-I picked up a big long (whole) pork loin when they were on sale at Costco, and then cut it into about thirds.
-I froze the other two thirds for another day, and with this beautiful hunk near the sirloin end, I got busy.
+I picked up a big long (whole) pork loin roast when they were on sale at Costco, and then cut it into about thirds.
+I froze the other two-thirds for another day, and with this beautiful hunk near the sirloin end, I got busy.